x3a1n4/macgdc-jam/issues.md

 	Make intakes not constrained to :15 increments
-	Make r input only show up once you interact with dead guy
+	Make r input only show up once you interact with dead guy Playtest 2
+	Space bar shows up when you press space [tentatively fixed]

+	- Dialogue crashes, debug stops the crashes [high]
+	- Can still trigger dialogue multiple times [medium]
+	- Missed the schedule input -- found it eventually, but lost it again
+	- Pain to move one-hour calendar elements [high]
+		- One hour element still looks silly
+		- Can't drag from the menu input
+		- Can't scale elements sometimes
+	- Win screen doesn't show [tentatively fixed]
+	- Jump path doesn't rotate with player

+	- Keep calendar between scenes [tentatively fixed]

+	- Felt like skeleton should be interactable [low]

+	- Somehow triggered 1030 dialogue from the well

+	- Liked how little guidance there was

 Todo:
 	Add some sort of post (telephone post) where you can check in to see if you have more to find [tentatively fixed]
 	- This should be a reocurring element